yuahmed/dig245-unbranding/README.md

 1. Code your design in HTML/CSS/JS
 1. Use @font-face or an online font service to match the identity
 1. Use Javascript `mouseover` and/or CSS `:hover` to add interactivity to the page
-1. Write a short statement explaining your motivation and intentions and log it to the console using `console.log()`
+1. Write a short statement explaining your motivation and intentions.
+Log it, as well as any sources you used in your research about the company, to the console using `console.log()`

 ## Publish